carlosedp/diameter-dcca/readme.md

 This repository contains an example DCCA application server and client built in Erlang.

+There is also an updated version of the server and client modules as OTP applications.
+They can be fetched from my repositories https://github.com/carlosedp/dcca-server-OTP and https://github.com/carlosedp/dcca-client-OTP.

 To build the modules and diameter dictionaries, use the provided Makefile.

 To start the modules use: